puppeteer/puppeteer/docs/api/puppeteer.coverage.stopjscoverage.md

 # Coverage.stopJSCoverage() method

-Promise that resolves to the array of coverage reports for all scripts.

-#### Signature:
+### Signature:

 ```typescript
 class Coverage {
   stopJSCoverage(): Promise<JSCoverageEntry[]>;
 }
 ```

+Promise that resolves to the array of coverage reports for all scripts.

 **Returns:**